mbta/screens/docs/tech_specs/dup_v2_alert_widget_backend.md

 ## CandidateGenerator

 `CandidateGenerator.Dup` is responsible for fetching relevant alerts from the API.
-The API query will contain an `opts` array for each section:
+The API query will have the following `opts` array:

 ```
 opts = [